-A Plant-Based Diet For Crohn’s Disease Can Help Alleviate Symptoms, A New Study Says
+A Plant-Based Diet Could Help Symptoms Of Crohn's Disease, A New Study Says

 There's new evidence that eating a plant-based diet could provide relief for people living with Crohn’s disease, a chronic and difficult-to-treat inflammatory bowel disorder.
 A new case study published in the journal Nutrients followed a man in his 20s who was diagnosed with Crohn's disease.
 Despite a year of intravenous treatment, his symptoms continued.
 In his second year of treatment, the man reportedly abstained from all animal products and processed foods as part of a 40-day religious observation.
 During this time, he did not experience any symptoms of Crohn's disease.